 Nicole + James' Pearl Beach Community Hall Wedding

 These lovebirds got married at Nicole's family beach house and had their reception at Pearl Beach Memorial Community Hall.
 The location was beautiful and the styling is on point.
-We're still full of envy whenever we see photos of Nicole's simple beautiful wedding gown!
+We're still full of envy whenever we see photos of Nicole's elegant beautiful wedding gown!

 Read on to know more about them.